The Ear Is What to the Eye: Why These Senses Are More Connected Than You Think

 What Happens When the Connection Falters

 Vertigo, motion sickness, and even anxiety can stem from a mismatch between what your eyes see and what your inner ear feels.
-So it’s like your brain gets confused by conflicting data.
+Now, it’s like your brain gets confused by conflicting data.
 For kids, this connection is crucial for development—children who struggle with sensory integration might have trouble with motor skills or paying attention in class.

 How It Works (or How to Do It)